VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/THE_FILTER_FYSETC_EDITION/README.md

 2) Remove top covers of 5015 fans (Required)
 3) Run Wires neatly and solder fans in parallel or use Solder heatshrink tubing
 4) Remove bed from frame and mount Bracket to frame in the appropriate position (see pictures)
+5) Connect to MCU and adjust your config (I encourage the filter to be set up using andrew ellis bed fan macro)
-5) install spacers that prevent contact with aluminum extrusion
+6) install spacers that prevent contact with aluminum extrusion

 If Using Adam Tech connector's:
 1) Print Soldering Jig (connector is magnetic and is very hard to solder with out being secured)